 The land uses proposed in the County of San Diego General Plan for the lands surrounding the Otay-Sweetwater Unit are consistent with the existing development that surrounds the Refuge.
 For those areas located adjacent to the Refuge that are currently undeveloped, the County General Plan Update designates much of the remaining undeveloped private lands as rural residential development with a density of one unit per 20 gross acres.
 The rural residential designation is intended to reflect and preserve the rural agricultural, environmentally constrained, and natural backcountry areas of the county.
-A few areas in the vicinity of the Jamul Mountains are designated as a specific plan area and some parcels to the southeast of the San Miguel Mountain area are designated semi-rural residential, permitting residential development at a density of 1 unit per 10 or 20 gross acres, depending upon the steepness of the slope on the parcel.
+A few areas in the vicinity of the Jamul Mountains are designated as specific plan area and some parcels to the southeast of the San Miguel Mountain area are designated semi-rural residential, which would permit residential development at a density of one unit per 10 or 20 gross acres, depending upon the steepness of the slope on a given parcel.

-4.5.2 Recreational Opportunities
+3.5.2 Recreational Opportunities

-4.5.2.1 Trails
+3.5.2.1 Trails

 Some of the existing trails or pathways and interior roads on the Refuge have been used by the public for horseback riding, hiking, and mountain biking for many years.
-Other pathways have been created since the Harris Fire in 2007.
-The majority of these trails, dirt roads, and user-created pathways have not been formally accepted as Refuge trails and many do not meet accepted sustainability standards.
+Many more pathways have been created since the Harris Fire in 2007 facilitated public access to areas of wildlife habitat that had previously been covered with chaparral or coastal sage scrub.
+Most of these trails, dirt roads, and user-created pathways have not been formally accepted as Refuge trails and many do not meet accepted sustainability standards.

-Two trails located on the Refuge have been officially approved and been evaluated through the NEPA process.
-These include the Sweetwater River Trail, a segment of the County of San Diego's Regional Trail System, and the Par Four Trail, located in the northern portion of the Sweetwater River management area.
-The Sweetwater River Trail, when fully constructed by the County, will connect the coast, near the Sweetwater Marsh Unit of the San Diego Bay NWR to the California Riding and Hiking Trail, which provides access to the deserts in eastern San Diego County.
-The Sweetwater River Trail currently extends through or adjacent to the Refuge from just north of Sweetwater Summit Park to Highway 94; from that point, the alignment switches to the west side of the Sweetwater River adjacent to existing commercial development and currently ends near the corner of Jamacha Road and Willow Glen Drive.
-The County proposes no other regional trails within current Refuge lands.
+There are a two trails on the Refuge that have been recognized as designated trails within the Refuge, including the Sweetwater Loop and River Trail, a segment of the County of San Diego's Regional Trail System and the Par Four Trail, located in the northern portion of the Sweetwater River management area.
+The Sweetwater Loop and River Trail, when fully completed, will connect the coast, near the Sweetwater Marsh Unit of the San Diego Bay NWR to the California Riding and Hiking Trail, which provides access to the deserts in eastern San Diego County.
+The Sweetwater Loop and River Trail currently extends through or adjacent to the Refuge from just north of Sweetwater Summit Park to Highway 94; from that point, the alignment switches to the west side of the Sweetwater River adjacent to existing commercial development and currently ends near the corner of Jamacha Road and Willow Glen Drive.
+The county's Regional Trails Plan proposes to extend this trail northward along the Sweetwater River to Sloane Canyon, where the trail would then turn to the south and east, ultimately connecting to the California Riding and Hiking Trail.
+No other regional trails are proposed within the Refuge.